-A subset of monitoring controls can be accessed on the dedicated monitor panel.
-See Fig 1.
+A subset of monitoring controls can be accessed on the Global Control Panel.

-The panel features hard controls for main loudspeaker level, Dim, Cut and Stereo.
-The display in the upper left button cell shows the control room monitor level.
+This panel features hard controls for main loudspeaker level, Dim, Cut and Stereo.
+The left hand button cell display above the Level control shows the control room monitor level.

-In the two control cells are master AFL and PFL level controls, small loudspeaker level control and changeover switch, and a control to vary the amount of attenuation applied by the dim function.
+In the two control cells to the left are the master AFL and PFL level controls, small loudspeaker level control with changeover switch, and a control to vary the amount of attenuation applied by the dim function.